-T T are embedded throughout Chart provides information- Chart indicates each Chart indicates how each the program and enable for a few programs.
-Chart program's clinical initial program's clinical candidates to develop- omits several courses.
-EPP experiences, but chart may- experiences provide a proficiency in the critical fails to provide diverse include courses that are not developmental and concepts, principles, and experiences. represented in the program sequential set of diverse practices of the licensure or may have left out courses experiences. area. that include field experiences.
-EPP may or may not provide diverse experiences.
+Chart indicates each Chart indicates how each are embedded throughout Chart provides information the program and enable- for a few programs.
+Chart program's clinical initial program's clinical candidates to develop omits several courses.
+EPP experiences, but chart may- experiences provide a proficiency in the critical fails to provide diverse include courses that are not- developmental and concepts, principles, and experiences. represented in the program- sequential set of diversepractices of the licensure or may have left out courses experiences. area. that include field experiences.
+EPP may or may not provide diverse- experiences.
 2.2 Clinical Partnerships.
-The EPP partners with LEAs The EPP partners with LEAs The EPP partners with LEAs The EPP partners with LEAs to select clinical educators to select, prepare, evaluate, to select, prepare, evaluate, to select, prepare, evaluate, who can serve as models of support, and retain clinical support, and retain clinical support, and retain clinical effective practice and have educators who can serve as educators who can serve as educators who can serve as the skills to supervise models of effective practice models of effective practice models of effective practice candidates in the licensure and have the skills to and have the skills to and have the skills to area. supervise candidates in the supervise candidates in the supervise candidates in the licensure area. licensure area.
+The EPP partners with LEAs The EPP partners with LEAs The EPP partners with LEAs The EPP partners with LEAs to select clinical educators to select, prepare, evaluate, to select, prepare, evaluate, to select, prepare, evaluate, who can serve as models of support, and retain clinical support, and retain clinical support, and retain clinical effective practice and have- educators who can serve as educators who can serve as educators who can serve as the skills to supervise models of effective practice models of effective practice models of effective practice candidates in the licensure and have the skills to and have the skills to and have the skills to area. supervise candidates in the supervise candidates in the supervise candidates in the licensure area. licensure area.
 EPP has a licensure area.
-Candidates process in place for are evaluated by supervisors collecting data not only on and mentor teachers the training of mentor trained/calibrated on the teachers and supervisors, but EPP's teacher candidate also on the qualifications of evaluations. selected mentors.
-2.3 Collaboration with P- The EPP has a partnership The EPP maintains a The EPP maintains an active 12 Partners. with LEA to share candidate partnership with LEAs, partnership with LEAs, The EPP maintains an active outcomes. shares responsibility for shares responsibility for partnership with LEAs, continuous improvement of continuous improvement of shares responsibility for candidate preparation and candidate preparation, shares continuous improvement of shares accountability for accountability for candidate candidate preparation, shares candidate outcomes, outcomes, and shared accountability for candidate decision-making.
-The EPP outcomes, and shared relies on best practice and
+Candidates process in place for are evaluated by supervisors collecting data not only onand mentor teachers the training of mentortrained/calibrated on the teachers and supervisors, but EPP's teacher candidate also on the qualifications of evaluations. selected mentors.
+2.3 Collaboration with P- The EPP has a partnership The EPP maintains a The EPP maintains an active 12 Partners. with LEA to share candidate partnership with LEAs, partnership with LEAs, The EPP maintains an active outcomes. shares responsibility for- shares responsibility for partnership with LEAs, outcomes. continuous improvement of continuous improvement of shares responsibility for candidate preparation and candidate preparation, shares continuous improvement of shares accountability for- accountability for candidate candidate preparation, shares candidate outcomes. outcomes, and shared accountability for candidate candidate outcomes, decision making.
+The EPP outcomes, and shared oucomes, and shared relies on best practice and

 decision-making.
 The EPP research to inform

-relies on best practice and continuous improvement

-research to inform while working
+relies on best practice and continuous improvementresearch to inform- while working

-continuous improvement collaboratively with LEAs to

-while working meet the needs of
+continuous improvement collaboratively with LEAs towhile working meet the needs of

-collaboratively with LEAs to Mississippi schools, not
+collaboratively with LEAs to- Mississippi schools, not

 meet the needs of limited to geographic,

-Mississippi schools, not subject-area shortages, or

-limited to geographic, critical needs.
+Mississippi schools, not subject-area shortages, orlimited to geographic, critical needs.

-subject-area shortages, or
+subject-area shortages, or-

 critical needs.

-Comments: · · · · · · · · · · · · · · · · · · ·
+Comments: